bowman2001/perplexdoc/content/doc/intro/markdown/index.md

 {.inline}

 {{< mnote >}}
-The suffixes ›{$mdown}‹ and ›{$markdown}‹ also indicate Markdown, but are rarely used nowadays.
+The suffixes ›{$mdown}‹ and ›{$markdown}‹ also indicate Markdown but rarely get used.
 {{< /mnote >}}

 After the [original specification][omd] had been released by John Gruber in 2004, many slightly different flavors of Markdown emerged.

 To resolve their incompatibilities and to create a dependable basic syntax, John Mc&hairsp;Farlane et al. proposed a strict specification in 2011: [CommonMark][cmark].
-This specification has been implemented by many Markdown render engines since and important web-software providers thereby adhere to CommonMark as a kind of standard.
+This specification has been implemented by many Markdown render engines since and important web-software providers thereby adhere to CommonMark as a minimal standard.
 For a quick look at the syntax, you can visit their crisp [one page overview](https://CommonMark.org/help).

 ## Markdown for Perplex

-Perplex styles HTML, which is generated from extended [CommonMark][cmark] by Hugo’s default renderer [Goldmark][gmark].
+Perplex styles HTML, which is generated from extended CommonMark by Hugo’s default renderer [Goldmark][gmark].
 Three extensions — the [definition list][dl], the [footnote][fnote] and the [typographer][typo] — have been adopted from [PHP Markdown Extra][phpmex].
-Based on CommonMark, [GitHub](https://github.com) introduced **G**itHub **F**lavored **M**arkdown (GFM) with the four extensions [table][table], the [task-list][task], [strikethrough][strike] and linkify.
-They are defined in a [new specification][gfmspec].
+Based on CommonMark, [GitHub](https://github.com) introduced **G**itHub **F**lavored **M**arkdown (GFM) with the four extensions [table][table], the [task-list][task], [strikethrough][strike], and linkify.
+They are defined in their [new specification][gfmspec].
 {.inline}

 {{< mnote >}}
 Hugo’s deprecated **Blackfriday** renderer is not fully CommonMark-compliant.
-Black&shy;fri&shy;day generated HTML may be styled correctly most of the time.
+Black&shy;fri&shy;day generated HTML may still be styled correctly most of the time.
 But if you want to rely on Perplex or any other recent theme, I strongly suggest switching to Goldmark and a recent Hugo version.
 {{< /mnote >}}

 Further extensions may join in the future, but probably only a few if any, because simplicity is Markdown’s essential characteristic.